department-of-veterans-affairs/component-library/README.md

 [`yarn version`](https://yarnpkg.com/cli/version) is available to use to make changes in the CLI.
 To change the version of the package you are working on run one of the following commands: `yarn version major`, `yarn version minor`, or `yarn version patch`.
 For guidance on which command to use please see below.

-### How to choose a version number

-This repo follows [semantic versioning](https://semver.org/).
-Here are some examples of which changes correspond to which version (MAJOR, MINOR, or PATCH) increase.

-#### Major

-- Component is removed
-- Component API is changed and it causes a breaking change

-#### Minor

-- New component is added
-- New variant is added for a component
-- Non-breaking or backwards compatible component API change

-#### Patch

-- Accessibility fix
-- Styling fix
-- Functionality fix

 ### Releasing

-Releases will occur minimally at the beginning of each sprint (every other Thursday), and may additionally be performed as-needed when critical bug fixes need to go out.
-Reach out to via #vfs-platform-support or #platform-design-system if you have a need for an unscheduled release.
+The Design System Team will create a release minimally at the beginning of each sprint (every other Thursday), and may additionally be performed as-needed when critical bug fixes need to go out.
+Reach out in #vfs-platform-support or #platform-design-system if you have a need for an unscheduled release.

 **For Design System Team only:**